Raphhh/puppy/README.md

 Add all your config you want, depending on each environment.
 Puppy uses an easy config provider.

 You config is defined in the dir '/config'.

-By default, you have two config (global and dev). 'dev' config is not loaded in prod env.
+By default, you have two versioned config (global and dev). 'dev' config is not loaded in prod env.
 But to specify you are in dev env (and avoid cache), you have to set the env variable 'APP_ENV'.

+Moreover, you have a third config (local) which is not versioned.
+You can specify there stuff only for you.

 For more information, see [puppy-config](https://github.com/Raphhh/puppy-config) documentation.